ucl-medical-genomics/eaa_crc_classifier/README.md

 The data file contains calculated epigenetic age and clinical information obtained from the open access repositories (NCBI GEO and ArrayExpress).

-The folder association_analyses_plots contain R code used to produce the plots for the associations between EA/EAA and CRC status together with corresponding data files in .RData format.
+The folder association_analyses_plots contains R scripts to calculate EAAs for association analyses using the methods described in the manuscript, and to produce the plots for the associations between EA/EAA and CRC status together with corresponding data files in .RData format.